Fantasy Football 2018: Russell Wilson and Bust Candidates to Avoid

 Fantasy Football 2018: Russell Wilson and Bust Candidates to AvoidAugust 12, 2018

-One awful mistake can destroy a Fantasy Football lineup.
+One awful mistake can destroy a fantasy football lineup.

-You can have two or three great players on your roster that you can depend on on an every-week basis.
+You can have two or three great players on your roster that you can depend on every week.
 However, if you have one black hole in the lineup that you put out, it can force you to come from behind in every game.

 That's a losing proposition.

-There are players that look brilliant in the offseason and even better during the preseason, but that often means nothing in terms of regular-season production.
-In this piece we tell you why Seattle Seahawks quarterback Russell Wilson is one of those players to avoid.
+There are players who look brilliant in the offseason and even better during the preseason, but that often means nothing in terms of regular-season production.
+In this piece, we tell you why Seattle Seahawks quarterback Russell Wilson is one of those players to avoid.

-He is joined Kansas City Chiefs wide receiver Sammy Watkins, Chicago Bears running back Jordan Howard and Tampa Bay Buccaneers tight end O.J.
+He is joined by Kansas City Chiefs wide receiver Sammy Watkins, Chicago Bears running back Jordan Howard and Tampa Bay Buccaneers tight end O.J.
 Howard as players to stay away from in your fantasy draft.

+The selection of Wilson as a potential bust and a player to avoid has probably gotten your attention.

 Samuel Gold @SamuelRGold